ChangfuXu/D4RL-FTD/README.md

-# Diffusion Model for Sequential Decision Making: Overview, Solutions, and Directions
+# Diffusion Models for Reinforcement Learning: Foundations,Taxonomy, and Development
 This repository contains a collection of resources and papers on Diffusion Models for Sequential Decision Making.

 ## Table of Contents